-- In the U.S. eBay Inc. partners with the Federal Communications Commission (FCC) in support of their Small Biz Cyber Planner 2.0 to help ensure that internet-enable small retailers are protected from cyber threats.
+- In the U.S., eBay partners with the Federal Communications Commission (FCC) in support of their Small Biz Cyber Planner 2.0 to help ensure that internet-enabled small retailers are protected from cyber threats.
 The Small Biz Cyber Planner 2.0 is an online tool that allows small businesses to create a cybersecurity plan that best fits their needs and their business model.
 As the backbone of the U.S. economy, it is critical that small businesses have access to quality cybersecurity tools to ensure their safety and competitiveness.

 - eBay supports legislation that would encourage governments to increase public awareness of cybersecurity, cyber safety, and cyber ethics issues.
 Greater education is needed so Internet users as well as state and local governments can better combat cybercrime.